Gilbert Rule: On the East Coast

 In 1679 he was in Berwick-on-Tweed, where he was engaged both as a minister and a doctor.
 He practised with great success at Berwick, preaching at the same time in conventicles, often at much peril.
 At Linton Bridge, near Prestonkirk, Haddingtonshire, Charles Hamilton, 5th Earl of Haddington, fitted up for him a meeting-house, which was indulged by the privy council on 18 December 1679.

-The next year, while visiting his niece, Mrs. Kennedy, in Edinburgh, he baptised her child in St. Giles's Church, after preaching a weekday lecture there, on the invitation of the minister, Archibald Turner, the minister of Old Kirk, St Giles.
-For this offence Rule was brought before the privy council, and imprisoned on the Bass Rock.
+The next year, while visiting his niece, Mrs Kennedy, in Edinburgh, he baptised her child in St Giles' Cathedral after preaching a weekday lecture there, on the invitation of the minister, Archibald Turner, the minister of Old Kirk, St Giles.
+For this offence Rule was brought before the Privy Council, and imprisoned on the Bass Rock.
 His health failed, and he was at length discharged, under a bond of five thousand merks to quit the kingdom within eight days.
 He returned to Berwick, where he evaded arrest by keeping on the English side of the Tweed.